 We reaffirm the importance of meeting in full existing commitments under international conventions, including on climate change and related global challenges.
 We recognize that funding from all sources, including through public and private, bilateral and multilateral, as well as alternative sources of finance, will need to be stepped up for investments in many areas including for low-carbon and climate resilient development.
-We urge developed country Parties to the UNFCCC to implement their commitment to a goal of mobilizing jointly USD 100 billion per year by 2020 from a wide variety of sources, in the context of meaningful mitigation actions and transparency on implementation, to address the needs of developing countries.
+We recognize that, in the context of meaningful mitigation actions and transparency on implementation, developed countries committed to a goal of mobilizing jointly USD 100 billion a year by 2020 from a wide variety of sources to address the needs of developing countries.
 We recognize the need for transparent methodologies for reporting climate finance and welcome the ongoing work in the UNFCCC.

-We welcome the successful and timely initial resource mobilization process of the Green Climate Fund, making it the largest dedicated climate fund and enabling it to start its activities in supporting developing country parties of the UNFCCC.
+We welcome the successful and timely initial resource mobilization process of the Green Climate Fund, making it the largest dedicated climate fund and enabling it to start its activities in supporting developing country parties to the UNFCCC.
 We welcome the decision of the Board of the Green Climate Fund to aim to start taking decisions on the approval of projects and programmes no later than its third meeting in 2015 as well as its decision regarding the formal replenishment process for the Fund.
 We also welcome the Board’s decision to aim for a 50:50 balance between mitigation and adaptation over time on a grant equivalent basis and to aim for a floor of 50 percent of the adaptation allocation for particularly vulnerable countries, including LDCs, SIDS, and African countries.
 We note the importance of continued support to address remaining gaps in the capacity to gain access to and manage climate finance.

 We acknowledge the importance of taking into account the three dimensions of sustainable development.
 We encourage consideration of climate and disaster resilience in development financing to ensure the sustainability of development results.
 We recognize that well-designed actions can produce multiple local and global benefits, including those related to climate change.
 We commit to invest in efforts to strengthen the capacity of national and local actors to manage and finance disaster risk, as part of national sustainable development strategies, and to ensure that countries can draw on international assistance when needed.

 We acknowledge the critical importance of biodiversity and the sustainable use of its components in poverty eradication and sustainable development.
-We welcome the implementation of the Global Strategic Plan for Biodiversity for 2011-2020 and its Aichi Biodiversity Targets by the parties to the Convention on Biological Diversity.
-We encourage the mobilization of financial resources from all sources and at all levels to promote sustainable land management, to combat desertification, drought, dust storms, floods, and to restore degraded land and soil, while promoting sustainable forest management.
-We welcome the commitment of states parties to the UN Convention to Combat Desertification to support and strengthen its implementation.
+We welcome the implementation of the Global Strategic Plan for Biodiversity for 2011-2020 and its Aichi Biodiversity Targets by the parties to the Convention on Biological Diversity and we invite all Parties to join the Thirteenth COP on Biological Diversity in 2016 to be held in Mexico.
+We encourage the mobilization of financial resources from all sources and at all levels to conserve and sustainably use biodiversity and ecosystems, including promoting sustainable land management, combatting desertification, drought, dust storms, floods, restoring degraded land and soil, and promoting sustainable forest management.
+We welcome the commitment of State parties to the UN Convention to Combat Desertification to support and strengthen its implementation.
 We commit to supporting the efforts of countries to advance conservation and restoration efforts, such as the African Union Great Green Wall Initiative, and to provide support to countries in need to enhance the implementation of their national biodiversity strategies and action plans.